sanjidtalukder/Share-the-meal/README.md

-# 🍽️ FoodBridge - Local Food Waste Reduction Platform
+# 🍽️ Share The Meal

 **FoodBridge** is a full-stack MERN application designed to reduce food waste by connecting **Restaurants**, **Charities**, and **Users**.
 Restaurants can donate surplus food, charities can request and pick it up, and users can browse and save food listings.
 Admins have full control over donations, users, roles, transactions, and more.